top of page

 Cornerstone of Curist Mind

-Curist Mind promotes an integrative philosophy that aims to establish sustainable living and wellness by reincorporating nature in our worldview; while recognizing and harnessing the power of relational restructuring that exists in all things, from the quantum ground to human consciousness and beyond.
+Curist Mind promotes an integrative philosophy that aims to establish sustainable living and wellness by reincorporating nature in our worldview by recognizing and harnessing the power of relational restructuring that exists in all things, from the quantum ground to human consciousness and beyond.

 Daily, we expand our understanding of what constitutes knowledge and who creates knowledge (as AI throws a monkey wrench in our epistemology).
 Experimental data emerges with advanced technologies, giving us a glimpse of realities we thought impossible just decades ago.
-So no, we can not ignore the interrelationships that exist at all levels of being and knowing, nor how quickly they will be changing.
-Nor can we deny our role as co-creators of our world.
-This is the foundation of Curist Mind, to perceive the dynamic nature of reality shaping and reshaping at all moments, creating time and space and personal experience.
+We cannot ignore the interrelationships that exist at all levels of being and knowing, especially with how quickly they will be changing, any more than we can deny our role as co-creators of our world.
+The foundational perspective of Curist Mind is a lens to perceive the dynamic nature of reality shaping and reshaping at all moments, creating time and space and personal experience.
 These are esoteric and somewhat philosophical issues, but they do impact our daily life.
 Perspectives shape how we see the world, how we see ourselves.

 Curist Mind inspires Spirit activism to support personal well-being and create social change.

-Regardless of the activity, when we enter a flow state the boundaries of our inner self come to the forefront as our cognitive awareness shifts (we move from an alpha/beta brainwave state to a theta/alpha brainwave state), we establish a mental and physical link with our spirit (the internal/external boundary dissipates with more profound experiences of ego dissolution) where we can expand outwardly in contemplation, feeling at one with the universal energy, or we move inwardly as we introspect with a more profound experience of our sense of self.
+Regardless of the activity that draws us in, when we enter a flow state the boundaries of our inner self come to the forefront as our cognitive awareness shifts (we move from an alpha/beta brainwave state that focuses attention to a theta/alpha brainwave state that dissolves our boundaries somewhat), we establish a mental and physical link with our spirit (the internal/external boundary dissipates with more profound experiences of ego dissolution) - where we can expand outwardly in contemplation, feeling at one with the universal energy, or we move inwardly as we introspect with a more profound experience of our sense of Self, our authentic core.
 It is in these moments that we can better establish a sacred space for our own development that helps us recognize our role in this world, our passions, our needs and desires.
-Along with the courage to bring our talents to our larger community.
+We can generate self-love and compassion when we allow ourselves to explore with curiosity.
+Our authentic self emerges when we approach life from an integrative perspective.
+We can connect with the ground of reality more intently and hear the intuitive messages that guide us to our passions.
+Along with the courage and care to bring our talents to our larger community.

 A holistic view of our world incorporates environmental and social justice as an inherent goal to ensure a just future for younger generations to thrive.

 The conclusion of Joseph Campbell's hero's journey requires the reintegration back into one's community to come full circle.
 To lead to sustained creativity (as the universe demonstrates) we need a reiterative effect, we need to reintegrate our talents back into our local communities to strengthen our society for the future.
 Integration turns out to be the missing link in the architecture we have built for our 21st century world.
 For over 100 years, we have lived in a post-modern era bent on deconstructing our world, creating more exacting sciences and fields of knowledge to whittle down to the most expert point of understanding.
 This has led to immense success at the level of research leading to technological and medical advancements, to progress in most respects.
-Progress has been crucially important in lifting many out of poverty and out of the daily grind of eking out an existence, and for the larger social and environmental justice movement writ large; but it has also splintered society and created a chasm of intractable and opposing views of how to mitigate our future.
-In a deconstructed world that has reached its limits, the principle way to transformative growth is to integrate knowledge with wisdom to understand the universal resonant energy that supports life, to envision and ultimately create a just and thriving world.
+Progress has been crucially important in lifting many out of poverty and out of the daily grind of eking out an existence, and for larger social and environmental justice movements writ large.
+But it has also splintered society and created a chasm of intractable and opposing views of how to mitigate our future.
+In a deconstructed world that has reached its limits, the principle way to transformative growth is to integrate knowledge with wisdom to understand the universal resonant energy that supports life.
+So that we might envision, and ultimately create, a just and thriving world.

 Our post-modern movement of deconstruction now requires an integrative paradigm of what constitutes the things in our world (our ontology) as we shift to incorporate a resonate theory of matter and consciousness.
 Flow-states are crucial for life to thrive.
 Living out this worldview brings intuition to the forefront.
 Intuition is the connective tissue that ties us to the ethereal realm, the cosmic space of which we are a part, as well.
 In fact, it is the cornerstone of Curist Mind.
 A curious individual that explores his/her inner mindscapes will develop deeper connections in all types of relationships; but we must embrace silence to hear that most important relationship with our self.
 It requires we remain open-minded.
-A 'curist mind' practices different states of being through mindfulness and meditation, learning and taking action that weaves integration and participation into daily living to create synergistic moments that lead to personal development.
+A Curist practices different states of being through mindfulness and meditation, and any number of healing arts practices, learning and taking action that weaves integration and participation into daily living to create synergistic moments that lead to personal development.
 We can come to see more clearly the threads that tie us together and, with some faith in the sacred connections, we allow intuition to lead.
-But even if the conviction of a new worldview is lacking, simply participating in the natural world provides a path to healing for each individual that sets out to reconnect with the primordial energy that resides in its structure.
-A new way of seeing our connection with the world (terrestrial and ethereal) is the most direct way to establish well-being and sustainability in our societies.
+But even if the conviction of a new worldview is lacking, simply participating in the natural world provides a path to healing for each individual that sets out to reconnect with the primordial energy that resides in each of us.
+A new way of seeing our sacred connection with the dynamical world (terrestrial and ethereal) is the most direct way to establish well-being and sustainability in our societies.

 There are many pockets around the world that have successfully moved in this dynamic direction, and thankfully we find this holistic mindset firmly in our cultural consciousness.
-Yet, we still face a crisis of disintegration (at the paradigmatic level), and of polarization (at the social level), that threatens the overall well-being of our society (and that of people around the world).
+Yet, we still face a crisis of disintegration (at the paradigmatic level), and of polarization (at the social level) that threatens the overall well-being of our society (and that of people around the world).
 The continuous rise of mental health stressors and insufficient coping-skills among a large segment of our population proves of grave concern.
 In many regards, we have made strides with respect to public health initiatives to lessen the taboo around seeking emotional and mental health support.
-Still, the issues that plague our society, such as the fentanyl or opioid crises, screen overuse, and all types of addictions (along with the lack of trained mental health professionals for children and adolescents who are experiencing the brunt of these crises) are all symptoms of a broken system.
+The issues that plague our society, such as loss of life (and quality of life) across the globe and loss of biodiversity; increased stress, illness and anxiety; screen overuse, and all types of addictions (along with the lack of trained mental health professionals for children and adolescents who are experiencing the brunt of these crises) are all symptoms of a broken system, a bankrupt vision, and a nihilism that grew out of modernity.

-There are many factors to point to, but fundamentally we have been cut off from the natural flow-states and natural rhythms that provide overall well-being.
-Adults try to balance work and family life within a hustle culture that is unsustainable and leading to burnout as a social epidemic.
-Kids no longer play outside, while schools fall short of providing spaces for creative growth with no incentive to support recess, music and the arts as core curriculum features, and as a result there is no time to unwind in the evenings while affluent parents over-schedule their children's time to supplement the lack of creative support or to play into an overachiever dynamic that is counter productive for these children in some cases.
-Meanwhile, because of a multitude of factors, anxiety, depression and suicide are on the rise for our youth.
-Nature has been removed from the equation to the point that we now structure it back into our lives as we realize how important it is to have parks, greenways, and access to water sources.
-Any holistic worldview will reintegrate the natural order into our calculations of what matters to us as a society.
-This will lead to sustainable action at institutional levels, if it becomes part of our social fabric through individual action and community efforts.
-Recognizing the import of interdependence helps us focus on relationships.
+There are many factors to point to, but fundamentally we have been cut off from natural flow-states and that natural rhythms that provide overall well-being.
+Nature has been removed from the equation to the point that we now structure it back into our lives as we realize how important it is to have parks, green-ways, and access to water sources.
+Any holistic worldview will reintegrate nature and high energy centers into our calculations of what matters to us if we are to build a healthy society.
+This will lead to sustainable action at institutional levels, if it becomes part of our social fabric through individual action and community efforts that shift how we see the world to reorient our values, align our actions with our values that prioritize agape, that deep sacred caring in the world.
+Recognizing the import of interdependence helps us focus on relationships we value.

 As with all aspects of life, where there are Spirit-driven processes at play, meaning a teleos specific system (one that has an interest in its self-preservation) we find value-making systems.
 I like to consider Spirit as eros imbued energy.
 One definition of eros reads: the sum of life-preserving instincts that are manifested as impulses to gratify basic needs, as sublimated impulses, and as impulses to protect and preserve the body and mind.
 Organic life exists at this level.
 In fact, a whole range and assortment of spirit-driven relationships create value in our world, leading up to what we experience as love.
 There are many Greek names for love (philo, eros, agape, etc.) to connote the multi-layers of movement expressed as the human condition.
 But at a basic level, all organisms experience eros.
 There are many dynamical systems that are not imbued with value, or life-preserving instincts, such as a turbulent system in the atmosphere.
 It simply comes into and out of being in relation to its environment.
 At some point, it will reach a state of equilibrium within the system and it will disintegrate into its energetic surrounding (or a strange-attractor may keep it stable until conditions change), but it will not grow in complexity.
 Biological beings are entities that experience complexity, expressed as teleology.